 Hospitals and Emergency

-Based on my experience and the things I saw around me, I cannot emphasize the importance of having a basic travel insurance when visiting Asia.
+Based on my experience and the things I saw around me, I cannot emphasize the importance of having a basic travel insurance when traveling in Asia.
 Worldnomads or Insuremytrip are some of the top websites to compare different plans and prices.
-This should be done as soon as you have purchased your ticket since if you forget (like sooo many people do!), you may end up with bills that add up to thousands of dollars (trust me I heard many examples and saw many fundraisers to help) for minor scratches that turned into giant wounds or scooter accidents (which happen frequently).
+This should be done as soon as you have purchased your ticket since if you forget (like sooo many people do!), you may end up with bills that add up to thousands of dollars (trust me I heard many examples and saw many fundraisers to help) for minor scratches that turned into giant wounds (due to tropical bacteria).

 Some private hospitals charge a ton of money especially for overnight stays (Best Western Hospital) and/or transport you to Koh Samui if your case is too complicated for KP.
-I’ve used Koh Phangan Hospital, which is a public hospital for minor infections and the bill did not exceed $100 + my insurance reimbursed me all of the amount.
+I’ve used Koh Phangan Hospital, which is a public hospital for minor infections and the bill did not exceed $100 + my insurance reimbursed the entire bill.

 In case of Emergency call Thai Police at 191 and Ambulance at 1669 or 1554

 If you go to Koh Phangan and stay for a while, you will probably have several conversations with people about how much they feel connected to the island hence they keep coming back again and again.
 I hope you get inspired by the serenity and the generosity of this beautiful island like many of us do.

 Please visit my other blog entries about Thailand here and leave a comment if you visit Koh Phangan!